nfdi4plants/ARC-specification/ARC specification.md

 #### Investigation and Study Metadata

-The ARC root directory is identifiable by the presence of the `isa.investigation.xlsx` investigation file in XLSX format following the ISA Model at investigation level.
+The ARC root directory is identifiable by the presence of the `isa.investigation.xlsx` file in XLSX format.
 It contains top-level information about the investigation and MUST link all assays and studies within an ARC.
 Study and assay objects are registered and grouped with an investigation to record other metadata within the relevant contexts.
 The study file is optional and can be used to group assays into studies within one investigation.
-Multiple studies MUST be stored using one worksheet per study in \isa.studies.xlsx in the root of the ARC.
-The study-level SHOULD define ´Factors´ of a study and also MAY contain overlapping information also to be found in all assays grouped by the study.
+Multiple studies MUST be stored using one worksheet per study in `isa.studies.xlsx` in the root directory of the ARC.
+The study-level SHOULD define [ISA factors](https://isa-specs.readthedocs.io/en/latest/isamodel.html#study) of a study and MAY contain overlapping information also to be found in all assays grouped by the study.

 #### Top-Level Run Description